lucavallin/verto/README.md

 $ npm run dev
 ```

-The project contains a `pre-commit` hook that runs linters automatically to ensure code quality.
+Good to know when you commit: the project contains a `pre-commit` hook that runs linters automatically to ensure code quality!